Moša Pijade: Later career

 For his services during the war, Pijade was subsequently awarded the Order of the People's Hero of Yugoslavia, Order of People's Liberation, and the Commemorative Medal of the Partisans of 1941.
 He continued to maintain an important role in the government of the newly proclaimed Federal People's Republic of Yugoslavia.
-He was one of the Vice Presidents of the Temporary National Assembly (1945), vice president of the Presidium of the National Assembly (deputy head of state) between 1945 and 1953, vice-president of the Federal Executive Council (government) between 1953 and 1954, and then president of the Federal People's Assembly (1954-57).
+He was one of the Vice Presidents of the Temporary National Assembly (1945), vice president of the Presidium of the National Assembly (deputy head of state) between 1945 and 1953, vice-president of the Federal Executive Council (government) between 1953 and 1954, and then president of the Federal People's Assembly (1954–57).

 In August 1945, Pijade delivered a report at the 3rd (last) session of AVNOJ.
 At the session, AVNOJ was transformed into the Temporary National Assembly and Moše Pijade stayed its vice-president.
 He was the chair of the Legislative committee of the Assembly.
 In September, he was named the chair of the council that was tasked with implementing agrarian reform.
 At the 1945 parliamentary election, he was elected member of the Constituent Assembly as a representative of the City of Belgrade constituency.
 He was member of the committee that was tasked with the preparation of the text of the new constitution that was eventually ratified as the 1946 Constitution of Yugoslavia.
 After new constitution was adopted, the Constituent Assembly was transformed into the National Assembly and Pijade was elected vice-president of the Presidium of the National Assembly, a post he held until it was abolished in 1953.
 In January 1953, Pijade was elected vice-president of the Federal Executive Council.
 He stayed on that post until January 1954, when he was elected president of the Federal National Assembly.
 He stayed on that post until his death.

 At the 5th Congress of the Communist Party of Yugoslavia (July 1948), Pijade was re-elected member of the Central Committee and then was elected member of the 5th Politburo.
 During the Tito–Stalin split (1948) and the subsequent Informbiro period, Pijade strongly supported Tito's line.
 At the 6th Congress (November 1952), he was again elected member of the Central Committee and member of the 6th Executive Committee (former Politburo).
 In 1950, Pijade was admitted full member of the Serbian Academy of Sciences and Arts.

 In 1948 Pijade convinced Tito to allow those Jews who remained in Yugoslavia to emigrate to Israel.
 Tito agreed on a one-time exception basis.
 As a result, 3,000 Jews emigrated from Yugoslavia to Israel on the SS Kefalos in December 1948.
 Among those was Tommy Lapid, who became Deputy Prime Minister of Israel and was the father of Yair Lapid.

-During the World War II, Pijade did not paint at all, only making a few drawings.
+During World War II, Pijade did not paint at all, only making a few drawings.
 But, after the war ended, he continued his artistic work.
 In the early 1950s, he acquired a painter's studio for the first time in his life.
 In 1952, he organized an exhibition of his works in his studio in Belgrade.